- How is salivary gland cancer treated?

 If your cancer is in the submandibular or sublingual glands, the surgeon will make a cut in the skin to remove the entire gland and perhaps some of the surrounding tissue or bone.
-Several important nerves pass through or near these glands.
-These nerves control movement of the tongue and the lower half of the face, as well as sensation and taste.
+Nerves that pass through or near these glands control movement of the tongue and the lower half of the face, as well as sensation and taste.
 Depending on the size and location of the cancer, the surgeon may need to remove some of these nerves.

 Minor salivary gland surgery

-Minor salivary gland cancers can occur in your lips, tongue, hard and soft palate (roof of the mouth), oral cavity, throat, voice box (larynx), nose, and sinuses.
+Minor salivary gland cancers can occur in your lips, tongue, palate (roof of the mouth), mouth, throat, voice box (larynx), nose, and sinuses.
 The surgeon usually removes some surrounding tissue along with the cancer.
 The exact details of surgery depend on the size and location of the cancer.

 Possible risks and side effects of salivary gland surgery

-With any salivary gland cancer surgery, the surgeon may need to cut through your skin or your mouth.
-You may have problems with anesthesia or with wound healing, infections, or excessive bleeding during or after surgery.
-Most people will have some pain for a time after the operation, although this can usually be controlled with medicines.
+For any salivary gland cancer surgery, the surgeon may need to cut through your skin or your mouth.
+Most people will have some pain after the operation, although this can usually be controlled with medicines.

-If your facial nerve is damaged during surgery, you may lose control of your facial muscles on the side where the surgery was done.
+If your facial nerve is damaged during surgery, you might lose control of your facial muscles on the side where the surgery was done.
 That side of your face may droop.
-Damage to other nerves may cause problems with speech or swallowing.
-If the injury to the facial nerve is related to retraction (pulling) of the nerve during surgery and/or swelling from the operation, the weakness may just be temporary.
+If the injury to the facial nerve is related to retraction (pulling) of the nerve during surgery and/or swelling from the operation, the damage might just be temporary.

 Sometimes, nerves cut during surgery grow back abnormally and become connected to the sweat glands of the face.
 This condition, called Frey syndrome or gustatory sweating, results in flushing or sweating over areas of your face when you chew.
 Frey syndrome can be treated with medicines or with additional surgery.

 There are many types of neck dissections, but their major purpose is to remove lymph nodes that might contain cancer.
-In doing this, the surgeon may need to remove connective, muscle, and nerve tissues, and blood vessels from one side of your neck.
+In doing this, the surgeon may need to remove connective tissue, muscles, nerves, and blood vessels from one side of your neck.
 This type of surgery is usually done through an incision (cut) across the side of the neck, but sometimes a longer incision going down the neck might be needed.

 For more general information on surgery, see our document Understanding Cancer Surgery: A Guide for Patients and /Their Families.